 “The unnatural inflation of property values in Manhattan is the near occasion of sin.
 It is hard to resist, no doubt,” Ms. Kennedy said.

 According to Ms. Amato, the gentrification of the Lower East Side has its roots in the 1970s, when the city’s fiscal crisis loomed large.
 City Planning Commissioner Roger Starr subscribed to a process he termed “planned shrinkage.”
-By shutting off welfare and social services to low-income neighborhoods, he postulated, the poor would eventually leave the city.
+If the city shut off welfare and social services to low-income neighborhoods, he postulated, the poor would eventually leave.
 Private landlords stopped maintaining their buildings, too.

 “Churches like Nativity and Mary Help of Christians were anchors of the community when it seemed everyone else had abandoned it,” said Ms. Amato.

-By the 1980s, the Lower East Side, with its bevy of abandoned buildings and undervalued land located near the booming financial district, became the ideal target for developers.
+By the 1980s, the Lower East Side, with its bevy of abandoned buildings and undervalued land located near the booming financial district, had become the ideal target for developers.
 Gentrification continued into the 1990s under Mr. Giuliani, then expanded in the 2000s and 2010s.

 “Taken together with diminishing attendance in church and the total rejection of lay-run parishes the decision to sell properties for highest possible profit to fund other efforts of the archdiocese and surviving parishes may seem logical,” Ms. Kennedy conceded.
 “But it fails to consider the social harm it may be causing.
 Neighboring congregations should be invited to be part of the problem solving regarding the parishes they helped to build and how best to use the assets that exist in a community.”